Busy Bodies (USA, 1933)

 "Thanks," says Laurel as he gives Hall the use of a comfortable chair and the remnants of a cigar.

-Everything gets destroyed, Laurel and Hardy get sacked and on their way out, their car is cut in half by a giant bandsaw.
+Everything gets destroyed, Laurel and Hardy get sacked and on their way out, their car is sliced in two by a giant circular saw.